nokotamustang/PersonalPortfolio/README.md

 ![Nokota Mustang 3](./img/nm_2.PNG)

-## Machine Learning Ops Platform in AWS for Vehicle Identification and Tracking - 2023 to 2024
+## Machine Learning Ops Platform in AWS for Vehicle Identification and Tracking - 2023

 This application uses AI to produce turning counts, in other words a detailed tally of the categories of vehicles during various blocks of time in the day.